GoogleChrome/developer.chrome.com/site/en/blog/insider-july-2022/index.md

 ---
 layout: 'layouts/blog-post.njk'

-title: Introducing Chrome Dev Insider
+title: 'Chrome Dev Insider: Supporting CSS and UI developers'

 description: >
-  A new series by Chrome’s Web Platform team where we take developers behind the scenes to share perspectives, conversations and updates.
+  An update from Chrome’s Web Platform team where we take developers behind the scenes to share perspectives, conversations and updates.

 date: 2022-07-12